-One can easily check that, if the Conjecture \ref{conj:1} is true then, for every small-time locally controllable system, one can find a family of control variations for the control system $\mathcal{X}$ which generates all the directions in $\R^n$.
-As mentioned in~\cite{AA:1999}, the results in~\cite{NNP:1976} show that both Conjecture \ref{conj:2} and Conjecture \ref{conj:1} hold for the case $n=2$.
-However, to the best of our knowledge, these two conjectures are still open for the general case, where $n\ge 3$.
+One can easily check that, if the Conjecture \ref{conj:1} is true then, for every small-time locally controllable system, there exists a family of control variations of order $N$ for the system which generates all the directions in $\R^n$.
+As mentioned in~\cite{AA:1999}, the results in~\cite{NNP:1976} show that both Conjectures~\ref{conj:2} and~\ref{conj:1} hold on $\R^2$.
+However, to the best of our knowledge, these two conjectures are still open for Euclidean spaces $\R^n$ with $n\ge 3$.

-Suppose that one can prove small-time local controllability of a control system $\mathcal{X}$ using a family of control variations.
-Then, by~\cite[Corollary 2.5]{MK:1990}, there exists an $N\in \N$ and $C,T>0$ such that we have

-It is interesting to investigate the validity of Conjecture~\ref{conj:2} for this control system.
-One can easily show that, if the family of control variations used for proving small-time local controllability of $\mathcal{X}$ are the classical ones constructed using the iterated Lie brackets of vector fields of the system (e.g.,~the control variations in~\cite{sus1987}), then Conjecture~\ref{conj:2} holds for the control system $\mathcal{X}$.
-However, there exist control systems which are small-time locally controllable from $x_0$, but one cannot check their small-time local controllability using classical control variations constructed by the iterated family of Lie brackets~\cite{MK:88, MK:1990}.
-Example~\ref{ex:1}, adapted from~\cite{MK:88}, shows that one may need a more complicated family of variations to prove small-time local controllability of a control system.